-- Eligibility is determined by the FAFSA. - Be enrolled at least half time (six or more credits per term) in a certificate- or degree-granting program. - Loans of up to \$3,500 per year are available to first-year students through the U.S. Department of Education. - Students in the second year of their programs (45+ credits) may borrow up to \$4,500 per academic year. - You must first apply for a Pell Grant by completing the FAFSA. - A separate application is required for this program. - You are strongly encouraged to apply for grants administered by the state aid agencies in your state of legal residence. - Nonresidents may pick up the addresses of their state grant programs from LBCC's Financial Aid Office. - At the time of application, you may be charged a 1 percent origination fee. - The interest rate on a Federal Direct Loan is fixed at 6.8 percent. - The interest will accrue after you cease to be enrolled at least half time. - Loan repayment begins six months after you cease to be enrolled at least half time.
+- Eligibility is determined by the FAFSA. - Be enrolled at least half time (six or more credits per term) in a certificate- or degree-granting program. - Effective July 31, 2013, there will be a new limit on eligibility for Direct Subsidized Loans for new borrowers on or after July 1, 2013.
+New borrowers who begin their college enrollment on or after July 1, 2013 will not have access to subsidized loan funds beyond 150% of the credits required for their degree or certificate program. - Loans of up to \$3,500 per year are available to first-year students through the U.S. Department of Education. - Students in the second year of their programs (45+ credits) may borrow up to \$4,500 per academic year. - You must first apply for a Pell Grant by completing the FAFSA. - A separate application is required for this program. - You are strongly encouraged to apply for grants administered by the state aid agencies in your state of legal residence. - Nonresidents may pick up the addresses of their state grant programs from LBCC's Financial Aid Office. - A 1% loan origination fee is charged.
+This rate may be affected by federal legislation. - The interest rate on a Federal Direct Loan is fixed at 6.8 percent. - Effective through June 30, 2014, interet will begin to accrue after you cease to be enrolled at least half time. - Loan repayment begins six months after you cease to be enrolled at least half time.